vsevdrob/lib/README.md

 # lib

-Customed Python modules for reuse.
+Customed Python and C++ libraries for reuse.